iterorganization/imas-python/docs/source/netcdf/conventions.rst

 ===========================

-In this section we describe conventions associated with filenames and the basic comopnents of a netCDF file.
+In this section we describe conventions associated with filenames and the basic components of a netCDF file.

 Filename